espruino/BangleApps/apps/astral/README.md

 Functions
 ---------
 **BTN2**: Load side-menu as standard for clocks.
 Swiping left or right will alternate between planets and other astronomy targets, see below for how to change these addtional ones.

 The data is refreshed automatically every 2 minutes.
-You can force a refresh as well by swiping up.
+You can force a refresh as well by swiping up or, on Bangle 1, pressing Button 3.

 Swiping down will disable/enable the compass and GPS.